Old Fashioned Cookie Crust Sweet Potato Pie Recipe, spiced with bourbon, in a buttery rich pecan cookie-like crust easy enough for novice bakers!

 - 1 cup Oats uncooked

-- 3/4 cup Flour
+- 3/4 cup All Purpose Flour

-- 6 tbsp Butter salted
+- 6 tbsp Butter room temperature

-- 1/4 cup Sugar
+- 1/4 cup Brown sugar

-- 1/2 tsp Cardamom
+- 1/2 tsp Ground Cardamom

 - 1 Egg white

-- Filling
+- Sweet Potato Pie Filling

 - 2 cups Cooked Sweet Potatoes

-- 3 Eggs
+- 3 Egg yolks

-- 1 Egg yolk
+- 2 Egg whites

-- 1/2 cup Sugar
+- 1/2 cup Brown Sugar

 - 1/4 cup Bourbon

-- 1/4 cup Mascarpone or cream cheese
+- 1/4 cup Mascarpone, heavy cream or sour cream

-- 1 tbsp Cinnamon
+- 1 tbsp Ground Cinnamon

-- 2 tsp Ginger
+- 2 tsp Ground Ginger

-- 1 tsp Cardamom
+- 1 tsp Ground Cardamom

 - 1/4 tsp Mace

-- 1/4 tsp Cloves
+- 1/4 tsp Ground Cloves

-- 1 tbsp Orange zest
+- 1 tbsp Fresh Orange zest

 Instructions

-- Preheat oven to 400
+- Preheat oven to 400 degrees f

 - Crust – In a food processor, crush the pecans and oats.

 - With the processor running, add the egg white and let it run until the mixture forms a dough ball.
-If sticky, add more spelt flour, if dry, drizzle a few drops of water.
+If sticky, add more flour, if dry, drizzle a few drops of ice water.

-- Transfer into the prepared pie crust.
+- Transfer into the prepared pie dough, place on a parchment paper lined baking sheet.